Parrot-Developers/groundsdk-android-samples/doc/hello_drone.rst

 the Ground SDK Android dependencies:

 .. literalinclude:: ../HelloDrone/app/build.gradle
-   :lines: 34-46
+   :lines: 34-48
-   :emphasize-lines: 10-12
+   :emphasize-lines: 12-14

 This allows to downlaod and link Ground SDK AAR to the project.

-To make your project compatible with Ground SDK you need to:

-- Increase the minimun Android SDK version supported by your project
+To make your project compatible with Ground SDK you need to increase the minimun Android SDK version supported by your project.
-- Add the Java 8 compilation compatibility

 In the same file:

 .. literalinclude:: ../HelloDrone/app/build.gradle
-   :lines: 5-32
+   :lines: 6-17
-   :emphasize-lines: 5-6, 13-20
+   :emphasize-lines: 6-7

 Your project setup is ready, let's start coding!